-In order to keep track of individual user game scores, we will need to give the user the ability to create an account and authenticate into the account at later times.
-When the user arrives at the web application, they will have to login in order to see any of their user data.
-Once logged in, the user will also have the option to sign out of the system.
+In order to keep track of individual player data, we will need to give users the ability to create an account and authenticate into the account at later times.
+Because user accounts may contain personal information related to profiles and payment information for monetization, security is vital.
+When a user visits our web application through a browser, they will have to login in order to see any of their user data.
+Once logged in, they will also have the option to sign out of the system.